 The following table shows all newly diagnosed cases by week.

 The following table, updated every Friday, reports a cumulative number of recoveries since Jan.
 1, 2021.
-Recoveries refers to individuals who were diagnosed with COVID-19 in the Dickey Health and Wellness Center and/or disclosed to Rapid-Trace, completed the 10-day isolation period, check out as symptom free and not contagious, and completed an exit interview with Rapid-Trace.
+Recoveries refer to individuals who were diagnosed with COVID-19 in the Dickey Health and Wellness Center and/or disclosed to Rapid-Trace, completed the 10-day isolation period, check out as symptom-free and not contagious, and completed an exit interview with Rapid-Trace.

 |Population||Recoveries (as of May 7)*|